-Julia discovered her love for working with people with Parkinson’s while completing her occupational therapy internship in neurological rehabilitation at the Mayo Clinic Hospital in Rochester, MN.
-She was convinced that either nice people get Parkinson’s, or something about having Parkinson’s made people nice because her favorite clients were always one’s living with Parkinson’s.
+Julia discovered her love for working with people with Parkinson’s while completing her occupational therapy internship in neurological rehabilitation at the Mayo Clinic Hospital in Rochester, Minnesota.
+She was convinced that either nice people get Parkinson’s, or something about having Parkinson’s made people nice, because her favorite clients were always one’s living with Parkinson’s.

-Julia was fortunate to find a position at the Dan Aaron Parkinson’s Rehabilitation Center at the University of Pennsylvania’s Parkinson’s Disease and Movement Disorders Center for Excellence where she specialized in interdisciplinary care for people with Parkinson’s.
+Julia was fortunate to find a position at the Dan Aaron Parkinson’s Rehabilitation Center at the University of Pennsylvania’s Parkinson’s Disease and Movement Disorders Center for Excellence, where she specializes in interdisciplinary care for people with Parkinson’s.

 Julia believes that people can best meet the challenges of living with Parkinson’s through education, resources and support.
 As an Ambassador, she hopes to empower people to live life to its fullest!